mjvillamayor/IST303_Project_Spring2025/README.md

     - Implement access control across application system (2 days)
     - Build the UI for administrators to manage user roles (1 day)
     - Test access restrictions of roles (1 day)
 4. As an administrator, I want to implement a feedback system that allows all stakeholders to voice improvements and concerns so that the application can be dynamically improved.
-(Estimate: 4 days)
+(Estimate: 4 days) **(OPTIONAL)**
     - Implement database schema for feedback submissions (1 day)
     - Develop the API for sending and receiving feedback (1 day)
     - Build the UI for submitting and viewing feedback (1 day)